catalin-pupaza/BrickBreakerGame_usingPython/README.md

 # BrickBreakerGame_usingPython
-• This is my 2D Brick Breaker project developed in Python using Spyder environment(from Anaconda Navigator).
+• This is my 2D Brick Breaker project developed in Python using Spyder tool(from Anaconda Navigator).

 • The file "main_BrickBreakerProject.py" contains the code.